Fast2docs/Fast2-docs/docs/advanced/patterns.md

 In the same way, you'll now be able to sort documents based on their mime-types, on their structure (does my document has a content ?
 Is its creation date matching the time range which this campaign is focusing on? ).

 As mentioned earlier, the list of data which you can evaluate in a condition is the same list as in a task configuration (document properties, punnet properties, map and campaign names).

+### As long as it returns `true` of `false`...

+More complex use-cases can be built out of the given tools, as long as the syntax matches the SpEL expression.
+Java-based condition are therefore supported, here are some examples to help you getting started :

+- `documentId.endsWith("0")`
+- `mimeType.startsWith("image/")`
+- `documents.size() >= 2 || punnet.getDataSet().hasData("multiversioned")`

+And the list goes on, it's your turn now to build the condition meeting your needs!

 ## Patterns subtleties